 Furthermore, having alignment with the culture of the trusted advisors that handle your money influences the outputs and outcomes.
 This is not to say that their personal values need to perfectly reflect your own.
 But if you care about charitable giving, and your advisors do not have alignment with charitable giving, there is a good chance you are not going to receive advice that is meaningful to you.

 My wife and I make a good team when we take a vacation.
 We both place a high value on peace and quiet, with plenty of space in our schedule to do whatever comes to mind.
 We are the opposite of down-to-the-minute planners.
-Recently, we were chatting with another couple that was urging us to join them on an upcoming trip overseas.
+Pre-COVID, we were chatting with another couple that was urging us to join them on an upcoming trip overseas.
 When this couple travels, they love to pack in every possible detail, and they plied us with an itinerary full of all the best landmarks.
 I’m sure it would be an amazing trip, but it didn’t speak our language.
 They place value on different activities than we do.
 And that’s OK, but we decided to save our money for a trip that better aligns with the things we care about.

 Is your wealth any different?
 Are the things you care about fully understood and appreciated by the people serving you?

-Bottom line: the culture of the wealth management team that handles your assets matters.
+The culture of the wealth management team that handles your assets matters.

 The next time you have a meeting with one of your trusted advisors, ask them to tell you about the culture of their company: